-This behaviour policy will be reviewed by the Principal and the Head of School annually in conjunction with the Head of School at Centre Academy London.
+This behaviour policy will be reviewed by the the Head of School annually in conjunction with the SENDCo at Centre Academy London.

-The written statement of behaviour principles (appendix 1) will be reviewed and approved by Governance annually.
+The written statement of behaviour principles (Appendix 1) will be reviewed and approved by Governance annually.

 12. Links with other policies